sldimitrov/SoftUniCourse/README.md

 im doing.
 -There are going to be some extra projects added.
-All in a way of expose the creativity that's inside.
+All in a way of expose the creativity that's inside me.
 -If you like how i code or you have any questions, drop a line.
-In case you are an intermediate and you have some tips, again - write!
+In case you are an intermediate and you have any tips, again - write!